darwingp/darwin/README.md

 # push307

-Evolves a program to build another program that moves a car through a given maze.
-This was implemented for Hamilton College's CS 307: Genetic Programming class.
+Versatile GP system that supports the evolution of both Push programs and Plush genomes.
+Specifically designed to solve a symbolic regression problem and a pathfinding problem.
+This was implemented for Hamilton College's CPSCI 307 (Genetic Programming) class as taught by professor Thomas Helmuth.
 This is the work of Jack Hay and Nate Symer.

 ## Usage

-There are two ways to run the main PushGP function:
+There are two ways to run the main GP function:

 1. Load `core.clj` into the interpreter, and then run `(-main)`.
 2. From the command line, run `lein run`.

 ## Idea for Expansion

+New GP system: Plush, Behavioral diversity, and Gene-level ALPS (age based genetic hotspots)

 Car driver
   - Avoid obstacles